tundish/blathnaid/app/tale.rst

 Jack stepped forward and raised up his locket saying, "I carry a message!"

-Ingomer was always in fear of bad news, and he raised his hand to halt the advance.
+Ingomer was always attentive to bad news, and he raised his hand to halt the procession.
-He glanced at the locket, and then back at Jack's.
+He glanced at the locket, and then back at Jack.
 "What is it?
 Quickly!"

 He looked older than the portrait on the notices, and altogether less noble.
 Ingomer hadn't been feeling well lately.
 His love of Gin had paled his skin.
 Where he had tried to shave, his face was sore and blotchy.

-.. progenitis vitiosioris!
-(Oh, unhappy progeny!)
-From Horace III.6, adopting Vocative Feminine Plural
-.. progeniem vitiosiorem
+The parade fell silent, and it seemd to Jack, the whole world had hushed too.
+He opened his mouth again.
+There was no effort to be made.
+The words came from a deep place of their own.

+"Bláthnaid is of age to marry."

+The effect this had on Ingomer was a shock to all around him.
+I guess you could think of it from his point of view.
+It was ten years since he'd brought servitude, and worse, to the children of his rivals.
+But they had escaped him, and found ways to prosper, and now saw fit to taunt him.

+Ingomer shook with rage.
+"Progeniem Vitiosiorem!", he bellowed.

+Despite his anger, there was fear in him too.
+"Progeniem Vitiosiorem!", he cursed, in the secret language of the Temple.

+"Progeniem Vitiosiorem!"

 Kicked out
 ----------